 Section 5.3 Dual or Variable Rate Commission Arrangements

 The existence of a dual or variable rate commission arrangement (i.e., one in which the seller/landlord agrees to pay a specified commission if the property is sold/leased by the listing broker without assistance and a different commission if the sale/lease results through the efforts of a cooperating broker; or one in which the seller/landlord agrees to pay a specified commission if the property is sold/leased by the listing broker either with or without the assistance of a cooperating broker and a different commission if the sale/lease results through the efforts of a seller/landlord) shall be disclosed by the listing broker by a key, code, or symbol as required by The Service.
 The listing broker shall, in response to inquiries from potential cooperating brokers, disclose the differential that would result in either a cooperative transaction or, alternatively, in a sale/lease that results through the efforts of the seller/landlord.
 If the cooperating broker is a buyer/tenant representative, the buyer/tenant representative must disclose such information to their client before the client makes an offer to purchase or lease.
 (Amended 5/01)

+Section 5.4 Display of Listing Broker’s Offer of Compensation

+Participants and subscribers who share the listing broker’s offer of compensation for an active listing must display the following disclaimer or something similar.

+The listing broker’s offer of compensation is made only to participants of the MLS where the listing is filed.

 Section 6: Service Fees and Charges